Renjith-thinker/GreenApp/README.md

 # GreenApp
 Application for waste management.
-Go to the master for the source code
+Go to the master for source code